-to have needs, than to keep feeling anguish from not having his needs respected and honored.
-This difficulty gives rise to a sort we've grown up making ourselves wrong for having needs (one of the core tenets of codependency), it's easy to to feel like it's our fault, when we feel bad in a relationship because we're not getting our needs responded to.
-This drives the reflex to bury those needs, and make allowances/excuses for obstacles and odds.
-This impulse comes from archaic sensations of presumes that if we were truly lovable, we would get far more affection/attention, and be happy and content: It never takes into account the other's inability to love him/herself, or anyone else!

-Lurking beneath the surface
+to have needs, than to keep feeling anguish from not having his needs responded to and honored.
+This difficulty gives rise to we've grown up making ourselves wrong for having needs (one of the core tenets of codependency), it's easy to to feel like it's our fault, when we feel bad in a relationship because we're not getting our needs responded to.
+This drives our reflex to bury those needs, and automatically make allowances impulse stems from archaic sensations of shame which that if we were truly lovable, we would get far more affection and attention, and feel happy and content: It never takes into account another's inability to love him/herself, or Lurking beneath the surface